bluzbrothers/StayHealthy.MonitorMe-Kata2024/EventStorming/EventStorming.md

 <img src="images/7.1.png" />

 Transitioning from business contexts to component naming, it was realized that the term "Monitor" wasn't a suitable technical name for the responsibilities of this component.
 After careful consideration, we decided on a more fitting name: "Stramer."
 This decision was formalized in ADR-007, determining it as a more accurate name.
-Consequently, the final set of components comprises a Vital Sign Recorder, Vital Sign Analyzer, Vital Sign Stramer, and Vital Sign Alert.
 To provide a clearer understanding of each component's business significance, the prefix "Vital Sign" was added.
+Consequently, the final set of components comprises:
+ - Vital Sign Recorder,
+ - Vital Sign Analyzer,
+ - Vital Sign Stramer,
+ - Vital Sign Alert.

 <img src="images/components.png" />